utcs356/sp25/_pages/0_cloulab_kathara.md

 			Example: `$ ssh-keygen -t rsa -b 4096`
 			3. Type enter without typing any character when the prompt asks for the file path.
 The private key will be save into the default location, `~/.ssh/id_rsa`. `~/.ssh/id_rsa` is your private key and `~/.ssh/id_rsa.pub` is your public key (upload this during the account registration).\\
 			+) If you want to save your keys other than the default location, enter a file path (e.g., `~/foo/mykey`) to save your private key when the prompt asks for it. `~/foo/mykey.pub` would be the public key in this case.
+			+) If you want additional security, type passphrase when the prompt asks for it.

 		* Windows
 			1. Install [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) and execute it.
 			2. Click on Tools>MobaKeyGen